Changggg/ou-ecolab/README.md

 SPRUCE_forcing.txt: forcing drivers include air temperature (Tair), soil temperature (Tsoil), relative humidity (RH), vapor pressure deficit (VPD), precipitation (Rain), wind speed (WS), and PAR.

 SPRUCE_da_pars.txt: this file is only used for data assimilation.
 It contains three blocks of parameter values.
 The first block has values of “0” or “1”.
 “1” represents the parameter is chosen for data assimilation; “0” represents the parameter is not chosen for data assimilation, default values would then be used in simulations.
+The second and third blocks of parameter are minimum and maximum values, respectively.

 SPRUCE_obs.txt: The pretreatment datasets from 2011to 2014 used for data assimilation. “days” means the number of days since 2011-01-01; “-9999” means the data is not available.
 See the paper for details on how the datasets were complied.